My Favorite Food in Malaysia Roti Canai

 Changkat borders Bukit Bintang so it’s still an advantageous location for your first visit to Kuala Lumpur.
 The only difference is you have to walk just a little further to Bukit Bintang Monorail station and LRT Bukit Bintang station.
 But if you put yourself up at a hotel near Changkat you’ll be near KL’s popular mini pub crawl street that is closed off at night to vehicles.

 Changkat is also near Jalan Alor, KL’s famous tourist food spot popular for hawker stands and foods found throughout Southeast Asia.
-Jalan Alor is where you should go find famous Malay food and other Southeast Asian favorites.
+Jalan Alor is where you should go to find famous Malay food and other Southeast Asian favorites.

 Also, a strip of affordable massage parlors can be found along the streets leading to Changkat.
 A great little location in KL for adult travelers.
 So I recommend staying at Changkat for KL’s nightlife.
 Because the location is also not far from Bukit Bintang.
 The only difference is that Changkat is a more adult-oriented neighborhood in Kuala Lumpur.

-Out of the four hotels on this Changkat hotel list I recommend Izumi Hotel Bukit Bintang and you can take a look at my post review here.
+Out of the four hotels on this Changkat hotel list, I recommend Izumi Hotel Bukit Bintang and you can take a look at my post review here.

 Stay in Changkat and you’ll know why it’s one of the best areas to stay in Kuala Lumpur for partying.